-It is normal to experience a range of emotions, however people with Bipolar Disorder experience extreme changes of mood with “episodes” or periods of very “high” mood (mania or hypomania) and very “low” mood (major depression).
-The frequency and duration of each high and low period varies, but they are nevertheless extremely disruptive and greatly impact an individual’s daily functioning (e.g. their work, school and family commitments and responsibilities).
+It is common for people to experience mood swings every now and then, however people with Bipolar disorder experience extreme changes of mood and energy with periods of very “high” mood (mania or hypomania) and very “low” mood (major depression).
+The frequency and duration of each high and low period varies, but they can nevertheless be extremely disruptive and can greatly impact an individual’s daily functioning (e.g. their work, school and family commitments and responsibilities).

-Research shows that the disorder often first appears in late teens to early adulthood, with the onset usually before the age 25.
+Bipolar disorder occurs in approximately 1.8% of Australians.
+Research shows that the disorder often first appears in the late teens to early adulthood, with onset usually before the age of 25.
 It is also shown that a depressive episode often occurs before a manic episode is experienced.
-Some people may only experience one or two episodes and then never have another one, while others may experience several ongoing episodes that occur within a short period of time.
+Some people may only experience one or two episodes and then never have another one, while others may experience a rapid cycling pattern of multiple ongoing episodes within a short period of time.

-Although most individuals generally experience depressive and manic episodes separately, some individuals experience these states simultaneously whereby they feel both ‘wired’ and depressed.
+Although most individuals generally experience depressive and manic episodes separately, some individuals experience ‘mixed episodes’ whereby they feel both ‘wired’ and depressed simultaneously.

 “Highs” of Bipolar (Mania or hypomania)

-Episodes of mania and hypomania (a less severe form of mania) involve a period (greater than 4 days) of unusually high or irritable mood and a noticeable increase in energy.
+Episodes of mania and hypomania (a less severe form of mania that does not usually require hospitalisation) involve a period (greater than 4 days) of unusually “high”, euphoric, or irritable mood and a noticeable increase in energy.
 Common symptoms include:

 - Inflated self-esteem and grandiosity – ranging from uncritical self-confidence to grandiose beliefs (believing they possess special powers or talents)